Tababy/BasicRecurrentNNforStockPrediction/README.md

 # BasicRecurrentNNforStockPrediction

-In this project we derive a basic Recurrent Neural Network for the history of BTC
+In this project I derive a basic Recurrent Neural Network for the history of BTC